 The Perfect Guide for Beginning Cake Decorators

-Working in the cake and baking industry for 10 years, I have picked up a thing or two on how to get the cake job done.
+Working in the cake and baking industry for ten years, I have picked up a thing or two on how to get the cake job done.

 Once you have all your tools, you can start making cakes like this Magical Unicorn Cake!

-Below is a list of 16 tools I personally use to achieve cakes like this.
+Below is a list of 16 tools I use to achieve cakes like this.

-Each one of these tools are perfect for the beginner home baker.
-Each cake decorating tool can be used for multiple purposes.
-Use a rubber spatula for filling pastry bags or mixing buttercreams and batters, use a bench scraper to separate doughs and clean down work stations.
+Each of these tools is perfect for the beginner home baker.
+Each cake decorating tool is used for multiple purposes.
+Use a rubber spatula for filling pastry bags or mixing buttercreams and batters, use a bench scraper to separate doughs and clean down workstations.

 I figure if I spend all this money on these tools I should be able to use it for more than one use.
 I only recommend brands and tools that I use and love!